ramgb/language-hobbyist/README.md

-# haskell-trials
+# language-hobbyist

-Getting back in touch with my inner hobbyist
+Getting in touch with my inner programmign language hobbyist.